Every website has its own unique challenges and pitfalls, and that’s okay. The trick is identifying what you can do to keep it up and running.

-Too often I get frantic calls from website owners being locked out of their WordPress website.
+Too often, I get frantic calls from website owners being locked out of their WordPress websites.
 Usually, it’s because they don’t have the correct details for the account and credentials to help them access it.

 Other times, it’s because the designer or developer never gave them the access credentials at the end of the project, so they have no idea where their information is stored and how to get to it.